 Dining space with formal seating for four and a reclaimed church pew extending the seating capacity to six.

-Kitchen with electric oven and hob, fridge with ice box, microwave, washer/dryer, radio/CD player with a selection of CDs.
-Please note there is no dishwasher.
+Kitchen with electric oven and hob, fridge with ice box, microwave, washer/dryer, 3/4 dishwasher, radio/CD player with a selection of CDs.

 Bedroom one with Velux window, 4’6” double bed, side tables, chest of drawers.